-The north-south-trending West Valley fault zone is partially antithetic to the Salt Lake City segment of the Wasatch fault zone.
-These fault zones bound an intrabasin graben in northern Salt Lake Valley.
+The generally north-south-trending West Valley fault zone is partially antithetic to the Salt Lake City segment of the Wasatch fault zone.
+These fault zones bound an intrabasin graben in northern Salt Lake Valley, with the West Valley fault zone truncated by the Wasatch fault zone (main basin-bounding fault) at depth.
 The West Valley fault zone includes the Granger (western) and Taylorsville (eastern) faults.
 The southern parts of the Granger and Taylorsville faults are in the Salt Lake City South quadrangle.
-Surface traces of the West Valley fault zone were first shown as faults by Marsell and Threet (1960) on their Salt Lake County geologic map.
+Surface traces of the West Valley fault zone were first shown as faults by Marsell and Threet (1960) on their 1:63,360-scale Salt Lake County geologic map.
 Cook and Berg (1961) correlated the Granger-area faults to their steep gravity gradient in what they called the Jordan Valley graben.
-Marine and Price (1964) named the faults the Granger and Taylorsville faults of the Jordan Valley fault zone, and provided drill hole data for displacement minimums across the faults.
-Van Horn's (1979 and 1982) 1:24,000-scale surficial geologic maps of the area did not show the fault zone; instead he attributed the scarps to differential erosion of distinct stratigraphic units (Van Horn, 1986, personal communication in Keaton and others, 1987).
+Marine and Price (1964) named the faults the Granger and Taylorsville faults of the Jordan Valley fault zone, and provided drillhole data for displacement minimums across the faults.
+Van Horn's (1979 and 1982) 1:24,000-scale surficial geologic maps of the area did not show the fault zone; instead, he attributed the scarps to differential erosion of distinct stratigraphic units (Van Horn, 1986, personal communication in Keaton and others, 1987).
 Miller's (1980) 1:100,000-scale surficial geologic mapping included the northern part of the Granger fault as scarps with uncertain origin.
-Keaton and others (1987) and Keaton and Currey (1989) conducted the first detailed investigations of the fault zone and confirmed, through geomorphic mapping, trenches, and borings, the existence of the Granger and Taylorsville faults.
+Keaton and others (1987) and Keaton and Currey (1989) conducted the first detailed investigations of the fault zone and confirmed, through geomorphic mapping, trenches, and boreholes, the existence of the Granger and Taylorsville faults.
 They proposed the West Valley fault zone name for the structure and retained the existing Granger and Taylorsville fault names.
-Only a few paleoseismic research investigations (Keaton and others, 1987; Keaton and Currey, 1989; Hylland and others, 2014; 2017) have been done on the fault zone, partly because development has obscured the scarps and prevented the excavation of trenches needed in investigations.
+Only a few paleoseismic research investigations (Keaton and others, 1987; Keaton and Currey, 1989; Hylland and others, 2014, 2017) have been done on the fault zone, partly because development has obscured the scarps and prevented the excavation of trenches needed in investigations.
 These studies are discussed in the sections below.

-Another fault is mapped in the quadrangle on the eastern boundary with the Sugar House quadrangle.
-It is a queried fault that just enters the quadrangle.
-This fault is part of a larger fault zone that is mapped in the Sugar House quadrangle west of the East Bench fault of the Salt Lake City segment of the Wasatch fault zone (for discussion of this fault see McKean, in preparation b).
+The western part of the Nibley Park fault of the Salt Lake City segment of the Wasatch fault zone just enters the quadrangle on the eastern boundary with the Sugar House quadrangle (McKean, in press).
+It is a west-dipping fault that is part of a larger fault zone mapped in the Sugar House quadrangle west of the East Bench fault of the Salt Lake City segment of the Wasatch fault zone (for discussion of this fault see McKean, in press).